 Folks lining up for the "Viewing of the Body" inside the building with the black draped around it.

-The womenfolk mourning for their lost loved one.
+The widow and the other womenfolk mourning for their lost loved one.

 Inside the "Parlor" viewing the body.